MatthewVita/node-hl7-complete/README.md

 ## Overview
 This HL7 solution works by making calls to the Java Hapi HL7 library under the hood.
 Hapi is the gold-standard implementation of HL7 parsing.

-## Notice
+## Project Dependencies
-When this project started, many folks were using Java 8 and older Node versions.
-Unfortunately, the Java dependencies in this project rely on those versions to function (Java 8/Node 8.0.0 **exactly**).
-While it is a major inconvenience to downgrade your Java/Node versions, you may find success with one of these solutions:
+When this project started, many folks were using Java 8.
+Unfortunately, the Java dependencies in this project relies on that version to function.
+While it is a major inconvenience to downgrade your Java version, you may find success with [Jabba](https://github.com/shyiko/jabba) to manage your version (simiar to rvm, nvm, etc).

-1. Putting your project into a Docker container.
-2. Using [Node Version Manager](https://github.com/nvm-sh/nvm) and [Jabba](https://github.com/shyiko/jabba) to switch Node/Java versions respectively.
-3. Spinning up a cloud server.
-This may be good if you intend to build out a service anyway.
+In addition, this project expects your Node version to be less than 12.
+Check out [Node Version Manager](https://github.com/nvm-sh/nvm) to manage versions.

 ## Example